NavyaUppu28/Hey-All-/README.md

-# Hey-All
+# Python_Portfolio_Uppu

-This is my first repository for github
+This is the portfolio of python code that I learned in the Computational Biology-Python course.